#65

 My Dear Friends,

 Even though we may not know each other personally, the common bond that unites us and the common causes are enough to bond us.
-In my personal experience in life, I have learned that when we unite and form "Coalitions" with our brothers and sisters of other races or ethnic group, we become stronger, individually, and a stronger force, collectively.
+In my personal experience in life, I have learned that when we unite and form "Coalitions" with our brothers and sisters of other races or ethnic group, we become stronger, inbridually, and a stronger force, collectively.
 It is with this in mind that I recommend getting information on Latinos and other "minority" groups like Filipinos, Japanese, Chinese and other Asians or Orientals, as they were called in early American history.

 I have found that many of the de facto laws that discriminated against all of us, from the beginning [of American History], affected all of us and many of the research papers or historical reports may mention these Acts, as in the case of Native Americans not being human, the African Americans being only 3/5th humans and, therefore, not eligible for any U.S. rights as citizens.
 In the case of Filipinos, PBS ran a documentary on Asians, before the War of Independence to the present that shows discrimination in immigration and living conditions for the Filipinos and other Asian groups.
 The same laws affected the rest of us.
 I believe that to record an accurate history of America, we have to include all people of color and even in those cases where people were discriminated against because of their religion, like in the case of our Jewish brethren.